odsc2015/Data-Wrangling-With-SQL/README.md

 # Data-Wrangling-With-SQL
-This repo is part of AI+ and ODSC West Bootcamp training series
+This repo is part of AI+ and ODSCBootcamp training series

 ## Installation